 When I was diagnosed with generalized anxiety disorder, the diagnosis offered me so many answers to re-occurring problems in my life.
 I was able to give a name to my pain and begin to understand choices in my life that could be traced back to its symptoms.
 I also was able to learn more about the various ways that I could help myself ease some of that anxiety and try it out.

-Recently, my anxiety worsened and flying on a plane became a frightening experience.
+Recently, my anxiety worsened, and flying on a plane became a frightening experience.
 I felt trapped inside my mind and my panicked worries took over completely.
 The anxiety attacks became more frequent.
 A friend of mine recommended that I try CBD mints as they are known to help sufferers of anxiety better manage their symptoms.
 It’s something I’ll definitely have to look into trying the next time I fly.
+However, there are other forms of edibles that could help in these matters, such as pot brownies and THC chocolates.
+Those snacks can also be an alternative while being delicious as well.
+You might want to have a look at weedsmart and other such websites that can provide you with such munchies.
 Back at home though, I knew it was time to use my art as therapy and finally deal with this mental illness on paper.

 Creating Float has been therapeutic.
 Artistically, I’ve never challenged myself more.
 I’m using all-new art styles and integrating poetry into the writing.
 Some of the book reads like song lyrics.
 It all comprises a unique reading experience.

 Anxiety can drown its victims.
 It covers its host in darkness and misery.
 You worry about the death of loved ones for no reason, and small, inconsequential challenges become insurmountable roadblocks.
 Anxiety has thickened and re-enforced the Glass Ceiling that I perceive over my head.